LxndrTerminal/FPL-Manager/README.md

 ## Features

 - Display available players with their details.
-- Add players to your team using numeric input.
+- Add players to your team using player ID.
 - Calculate total points for your team based on individual player performance.
 - Currently includes placeholder methods for input validation, removing players, and viewing the team.